How to Prevent Mold in Bathroom Ceiling

 5. Use mold-resistant paint

 Nothing beats this practical solution to mold in the bathroom ceiling.
-Such paints are naturally designed to prevent mold from growing in the house.
+Mold and mildew resistant paints are naturally designed to prevent mold and mildew from growing in the house.

-If you apply the mold-resistant paint to the ceiling, you already have a fool-proof solution to mold problem in that region of your bathroom.
+If you apply the mold-resistant paint to the ceiling, you already have a fool-proof solution to mold problems in that region of your bathroom.

 You can prevent mold growth in your bathroom ceiling successfully if you implement the suggestions here without delay.